Support Our Leaders, Advocates & Champions in Diverse Communities

-As we move into the second phase of our Agents of Change Scholarship Initiative, we will continue our work to raise scholarship funds that support social work and nursing students from diverse communities, including minority students, students from underrepresented or marginalized communities, first-generation graduate students and students who have overcome adversity to pursue their education.
+USC Day of SCupport gives us the opportunity to promote deserving causes like our Agents of Change Scholarship Initiative; join us as we continue our work to raise scholarship funds that support social work and nursing students from diverse communities, including minority students, students from underrepresented or marginalized communities, first-generation graduate students and students who have overcome adversity to pursue their education.

 Providing more opportunities for students with diverse backgrounds and experiences to join the social work and nursing professions is necessary now more than ever.
 Culturally diverse and competent professionals are needed in clinical services, agency management and policy development who can anticipate emerging issues and lead at the local, national and global levels.

 Having diverse voices and perspectives in the classroom also enriches the learning experience, and is an important part of developing students’ cultural competency.
 Building a student community with a shared vision across lines of difference is a key part of training professionals to work with clients across lines of difference.

 The USC Suzanne Dworak-Peck School of Social Work and Department of Nursing equips a diverse student body with sophisticated training and a high level of cultural competency to work in communities everywhere.
 Students graduate from our school well-prepared to serve as leaders, advocates and champions for any population.